History of Tommy Pham in Timeline

 On July 3, 2015, the Cardinals recalled Tommy Pham to the major league club.

-In 2015, after the Cardinals won the National League Central division, Tommy Pham made his major league postseason debut in Game 1 of the NLDS against the Cubs, hitting his first career home run against Jon Lester.
+In 2015, Tommy Pham made his major league postseason debut as a pinch hitter in Game 1 of the National League Division Series (NLDS) against the Cubs, hitting his first career home run against Jon Lester.

-In 2016, after being selected for the Opening Day roster, Tommy Pham injured his left oblique during batting practice on Opening Day and was placed on the DL, later being reactivated and optioned back to Memphis.
+In 2016, Tommy Pham was selected for the Cardinals' Opening Day roster but injured his left oblique during batting practice on Opening Day and was the first player placed on the DL that season.

-In 2017, Tommy Pham achieved a milestone season with the Cardinals, recording at least a .300 batting average, 20 home runs, 20 doubles, and 20 stolen bases, making him the first Cardinals batter to reach this combination of statistics since 1900.
+In 2017, Tommy Pham achieved a milestone by becoming the first Cardinals batter since 1900 to record at least a .300 batting average, 20 home runs, 20 doubles, and 20 stolen bases in the same season.

-In 2017, Tommy Pham began the season in Memphis and after batting .283 he was recalled to the Cardinals on May 5.
+In 2017, after a strong performance at Memphis, Tommy Pham was recalled to the Cardinals on May 5.

-On July 31, 2018, Tommy Pham was traded by the Cardinals to the Tampa Bay Rays, along with $500,000 of international bonus pool money, in exchange for minor leaguers Justin Williams, Génesis Cabrera, and Roel Ramírez.
-Pham expressed disappointment following the trade.
+On July 31, 2018, Tommy Pham was traded by the Cardinals to the Tampa Bay Rays, along with $500,000 of international bonus pool money, for minor leaguers Justin Williams, Génesis Cabrera, and Roel Ramírez.

 2018: Starting Center Fielder